Core concepts

 Chatting with an Agent

-You can talk to an Inkeep Agent (graph) in a few ways, including:
+You can talk to an Inkeep Agent in a few ways, including:

 • UI Chat Components: Drop-in React components for chat UIs with built-in streaming and rich UI customization.
-See React Chat Button.
+See agents-ui.

 • As an MCP server: Use your Inkeep Agent as if was an MCP Server.
 Allows you to connect it to any MCP client, like Claude, ChatGPT, Claude and other Agents.
 See MCP server.

-• Via API (Vercel format): An API that streams responses over a server-side events (SSE) data-stream format.
-Use from any language/runtime, including the Vercel AI SDK.
+• Via API (Vercel format): An API that streams responses over server-side events (SSE).
+Use from any language/runtime, including the Vercel's useChat and AI Element primitives for custom UIs.
 See API (Vercel format).

 • Via API (A2A format): An API that follows the Agent-to-Agent ('A2A') JSON-RPC protocol.
 Great for when combining Inkeep with different Agent frameworks that support the A2A format.
 See A2A protocol.